troycox/bigcommerce-api-docs/resources/products.md

 Create products in a store

 #### Request
 The POST request allows following fields.
 Mandatory fields are styled blue.
+Please note that when creating products via API, the is_visible field defaults to false.
+You need to explicitly set this field to true or else the product won't be visible in the store.
 <style type="text/css">
 tr.mandatory {
   color: aliceblue;